It’s that time of year again where retailers and shoppers rejoice. The clock is ticking and the countdown to Black Friday is on.

 You may consider being personally available or having someone else on standby to answer customer questions in real time.

 Providing good customer service also helps to build trust in your brand.
-As much as 95 percent of consumers say that customer service is important for brand loyalty.

 9 Black Friday Marketing Strategies to Try

-These 11 Black Friday strategies are designed to help you drive traffic and sales so you can capitalize on the biggest shopping day of the year.
+These Black Friday ecommerce strategies are designed to help you drive traffic and sales so you can capitalize on the biggest shopping day of the year.
 The time to implement them is now to ensure your online store is positioned to reap the benefits.

 1. Put retargeting strategies in place.

-Some people are window shoppers – they’ll browse your site, look through your offerings and choose to leave without making a purchase.
+Some people are window shoppers.
+They’ll browse your site, look through your offerings and choose to leave without making a purchase.
 This, however, does not mean that they aren’t interested or that you have to lose them as customers.

 With the right retargeting strategies, you can follow up with people who never checked out online.

 If you are a BigCommerce user, there are even specific apps you can use specifically for this purpose.
-With the right marketing automation tool, you can set up email sequences targeted to shoppers who abandoned their carts on your site.
+With the right marketing automation tool, you can set up email sequences targeted to shoppers who abandoned their shopping carts on your site.

 2. Lean on social media.